Passing a Stopped School Bus Attorney Lake County, Illinois

 Factors Describing Driver Actions in Relation to the School Bus

-The passing a stopped school bus statute states that a driver must stop before meeting or overtaking a school bus stopped for the purpose of receiving or discharging students.
-See, 625 ILCS 5/11-1414(a).
-Breaking apart this statement, then, in your passing a stopped school bus case the prosecution must be able to prove that:
+The passing a stopped school bus statute states that a driver must stop before meeting or overtaking a school bus stopped for the purpose of receiving or discharging students.6

 - As a driver of a vehicle, you failed to stop